Gardner tossed, streak ends at 9 as Yankees lose 8-2 to Jays

 TRAINER’S ROOM

 Yankees: INF Gleyber Torres (core injury) could return over the weekend, Boone said.
-Torres has missed the past three games. … C Gary Sanchez (strained left groin) is expected to be activated off the injured list Saturday. … RHP Luis Severino (right rotator cuff) felt good after throwing off the mound Friday, the first time he’d done so since March.
+Torres, who has missed three straight games, hit in the cage and ran on the treadmill beforehand.
+“Today was a good day,” Boone said.
+“He ramped it up pretty good on the treadmill as far as sprints and stuff and came out of it really good.” … C Gary Sanchez (strained left groin) is expected to be activated off the injured list Saturday. … RHP Luis Severino (right rotator cuff) felt good after throwing off the mound Friday, the first time he’d done so since March.
 Boone said he was pleased with what he saw in Severino’s 23-pitch session.

 Blue Jays: OF Lourdes Gurriel Jr. (strained left quadriceps muscle) is expected to go on the injured list Saturday, manager Charlie Montoyo said.
 Gurriel Jr. left Thursday’s game in the ninth inning after running out an infield hit. … LHP Ryan Borucki (elbow) will miss the remainder of the season after surgery Thursday to remove a bone spur.
 Borucki made just two appearances for the Blue Jays in 2019.